baychub/cb-gsg/getting-started.md

 ### See digested inventory data
 Each RSP sensor reads each reachable RFID tag many times a second, generating a huge volume of raw data.
 The RSP Controller application processes that data stream into meaningful status and events.

-For example, 2,000 consecutive reads of a given tag by the same sensor can be compressed into a state of PRESENT with that sensor.
-A tag that has no current reading but whose last reading was at the exit sensor would have a status of EXIT.
+For example, thousands of consecutive readings of the same tag by the same sensor can be compressed into a state of PRESENT with that sensor.
+Or a tag that has no current reading but whose last reading was at the exit sensor would have a status of EXIT.
 The Inventory window shows these computed status values for each known tag.
 1. Click the three-bar menu button to the left of the Tag Statistics page heading to open the navigation menu.
 2. Click Inventory.
 ![Inventory page](https://baychub.github.io/cb-gsg/inventory.png)
 3. Try placing a tag some distance away or under a thick piece of metal to simulate exiting, and see how the display changes for that tag's EPC number.

 ## Viewing RFID data in Other Ways
 You've now used the RSP web portal to see a sample of some of the platform's capabilities.
-In this section, you'll use some RSP building blocks of data that you'll use for your own RFID solution:
+In this section, you'll use some RSP building blocks of data that can be part of your own RFID solution:
  - **The MQTT communications protocol.** The RSP Controller uses a built-in MQTT broker to deliver data structured as JSON-RPC.
 Many libraries support the well-known MQTT and JSON-RPC protocols, so it's straightforward to implement data access in the code for your solution.
  - **The RSP Controller CLI.** The RSP Controller includes a simple, local command-line interface for accessing data and also for making sensor configuration changes.